Omax64MXG4ming/Neo-PS/README.md

 that you've been waiting for will be here for a long time, and also =

 Looking for good, kind, and dedicated gamers to become moderators!
 Where you can be a moderator for the first time , I'm also looking for a team interested in helping me on Discord for staff and trial staff. for it Need More People with you!

 With The
 🇺🇸English , 🇪🇸 Española, 🇷🇺Русский , 🇮🇹Italiano.

 * ⭐ Rate Standards Too Low (Min : Medium and 1.0 Style and Up) But don't abuse Re-Upload | VERY FAST RATE

 * ⌚ 24/7 Support with My PS Staff's and Mods helping you!
 * 📱/🖥️ Android/PC and iOS !
 * ⚙️ Custom Geode Launcher For Android , and Compatibility with GDPS Switcher!
 * 🤖  Our Custom Bot for This GDPS!
-* 📈 It's listed in the Recommended GDPS section on GDPSHub!
+* 📈 It's listed in the Best Upload GDPS section on GDPSHub!
+* ✅ What I'm telling you in this message is real!
+* 🔓 Server and Game Patch Updates, with New Content, Waiting the 2.209
 * 📢 And more of this content!

 With Levels , +40 Active accounts in PS , Daily,Weekly,Events,Lists,Map Packs and Leaderboards!